zenarcher007/AnyCmd/README.md

 # AnyCmd

+Do the provided cell magics not fit your needs?
 AnyCmd is a versatile Jupyter cell magic that allows you to run a cell with any utility.
 Simply specify the command you want to run as arguments after the magic.
 Access the contents of the cell as a file using the literal string "%FILE" or "%FILE.someExtension"
 By default, the command specified after the magic will be run in a temporary working directory.
 However, you can specify a custom location using "-d/--dir"; use "-d ." if you would like your cell to be run in the current working directory.
 Use "-p/--print" to print command output to improve readability, rather than outputting to the cell.